Chennaipy/website/content/february-2015-meet-minutes.md

 us in converting the meetup videos.

 Earlier, we had a feedback from some students that meetups on Saturdays, were hard to attend.
-We wanted to do quick check if people would prefer to have the meetup in the Sundays.
+We wanted to do a quick check if people would prefer to have the meetup on Sundays.
 We had missed it during the meetup, so we checked with the people who had stayed back.
 Since most of them were OK with it, we decided to have the next meetup on a Sunday.